Conception date vs intercourse date explained

 Why intercourse date often differs

-Sperm can live up to five days in the right cervical mucus.
-This is why clinicians speak about a six-day fertile window.
-If you have sex on Monday and ovulate on Thursday, fertilisation can occur on Thursday, several days after intercourse.
+Sperm can live for up to about five days in supportive cervical mucus.
+This is why clinicians talk about a six day fertile window.
+If you have intercourse on Monday and ovulate on Thursday, fertilisation can occur on Thursday, several days after intercourse.

 Implantation comes later

 After fertilisation, the embryo travels to the uterus and implants.
-Most successful pregnancies implant 8–10 days after ovulation, with normal variation.
-Home urine tests detect hCG after implantation, so the first reliable day to test is around or after the missed period for many people.
+In many pregnancies, implantation happens around 8 to 10 days after ovulation, although earlier and later implantations can still be normal.
+Home urine tests detect hCG after implantation, so the first reliable day to test is often on or after the first missed period.

 A simple timing example